 Subaru Logo Meaning: History of Seven Sisters Symbol

-Subaru is a well-known manufacturer of mass market, affordable and reliable cars.
-The Japanese car brand is part of Subaru Corporation which was earlier known as Fuji Heavy Industries.
-Subaru is known for boxer engine and all-wheel-drive configurations which are pretty much standard now in its cars.
+Subaru is a widely recognized manufacturer of mass-market, cost-effective, and dependable automobiles.
+This Japanese car brand is a division of Subaru Corporation, formerly known as Fuji Heavy Industries.
+Subaru is renowned for its boxer engine and all-wheel-drive configurations, which have essentially become standard features in its vehicles.
 The brand has an interesting origin and the current Subaru logo meaning has a deep meaning and reference to its history.

 Subaru Logo PNG